Our History in Australia & New Zealand

 Unilever has a long history in Australia and New Zealand.
-The following traces the timeline of major events that have shaped our business for more than 120 years.
+We trace the timeline of major events that have shaped our business.

 William Hesketh Lever was the first person to stamp soap with a brand name and wrap it before selling it to the public.
 The brand was Sunlight soap and the year was 1885.
 In the late 1880s, Lever Brothers Sunlight soap was first imported to NZ from the UK.
 In 1899, Lever Brothers began soap production at Balmain in Sydney, followed by the commencement of production in New Zealand in 1919.